mongodb/mongo-go-driver/README.md

 }()
 ```

+For more advanced configuration and authentication, see the [documentation for mongo.Connect](https://pkg.go.dev/go.mongodb.org/mongo-driver/mongo#Connect).

 Calling `Connect` does not block for server discovery.
 If you wish to know if a MongoDB server has been found and connected to,
 use the `Ping` method: